 While direct giving or donor advised funds oftentimes achieve a family mission focused on philanthropy, there are situations where the charitable goals can only be achieved by building a “family philanthropy business.”
 That is the essence of a private foundation.
-In part four of a six-part series on charitable giving, Director of Wealth Strategy, Joe Maier, and Wealth Advisor, Bob Schneider, explore what a private foundation is and how it can be used as a vehicle to address a unique charitable mission.
+In part four of a six-part series on charitable giving, Director of Wealth Strategy, Joe Maier, and Director of Financial Planning, Bob Schneider, explore what a private foundation is and how it can be used as a vehicle to address a unique charitable mission.

 This is part four of our six-part series on charitable giving.
 In this article, we focus on why people use private foundations to execute their charitable mission.

 In our last article, we learned why Dean and Jessica Howard would want to use donor advised funds, which let them maximize the impact of their giving by “decoupling” their charitable contribution (and tax deduction) from their charitable grants.
 Using a donor advised fund, the Howards could make a large charitable contribution in the year they sold their business without having to make a correspondingly large one-time gift to the hospital (or other charities).
 Instead, they could contribute funds as they are needed, and thereby make a greater philanthropic impact.

 But what if the Howards charitable mission evolves?
 And when would that evolution lead to the use of a private foundation?